fot. M. Jaźwiecki / Muzeum Historii Żydów Polskich

 - Ear defenders are available at the cash desk (4), Family Education Area (3) and the Education Center (3).
 Ear defenders are free of charge, with no need for prior booking.

-- We have produced a ”foreguide” which presents a possible scenario for a visit at POLIN Museum, showing what you are likely to expect during a visit.
-Foreguide will start downloading after you click on the text in the link >>
+- We have produced a "foreguide" [.pdf] which presents a possible scenario for a visit at POLIN Museum, showing what you are likely to expect during a visit.

-Prior to visiting the Museum you can also watch the virtual tour of the core exhibition which allows you to get acquainted with the exhibition space.
+- Prior to visiting the Museum you can also watch the virtual tour of the Core Exhibition which allows you to get acquainted with the exhibition space.
 Watch the virtual tour >>

 - There is a special room for relaxing on level -1.
 It is soundproof and allows you to stay away from other visitors.
 Ask the Museum staff how to get to the room.